 Note: The District will continue to receive ESSER funding as part of our Federal Grants in FY22.
-This funding will be utilized to cover Covid-19 related expenditures.
-Private grant revenue increased in FY20 and this trend is expected to continue.
+This funding will be utilized to cover Covid-19 related expenditures, including addressing learning loss.
+Private grant revenue increased in FY21 and this trend is expected to continue.
 All FY2021 and FY2022 revenue for Grants, Food Service and revolving accounts is projected.
 Reduction in Revolving Account revenue reflects uncertainty of operations for SY21-22.
+The General Fund appropriation includes funding for School Nurses and MBTA passes for SPS students.